YunyunWan/CGAD/README.md

 # CGAD
-This is a PyTorch implementation of CGAD for the task of anomaly detection in a graph, as described in our paper:
+This is a PyTorch implementation of the paper:
 CGAD: A Novel Contrastive Learning-Based Framework for Anomaly Detection in Attributed Networks

 ## Requirements:
 ```